What is explore.exe?

-Explore.exe is a executable file (a program) for Windows.
-The filename extension .exe is the abbreviation for executable.
-Only run executable files from publishers you trust, because executable files can potentially change your computer settings or harm your computer.
-The free file information forum can help you determine if explore.exe is a virus, trojan, spyware, or adware that you can remove, or a file belonging to a Windows system or an application you can trust.
+Explore.exe is a executable file (a program) within Windows.
+The filename extension .exe denotes an executable file.
+You should only run executable files from publishers you trust, because executable files can potentially change your computer settings or harm your computer.
+The free file information forum can help you determine if explore.exe is a virus, trojan, spyware, or adware that you can remove, or a file belonging to a Windows system or to an application you can trust.

 Explore.exe file information

 Description: Explore.exe is not essential for the Windows OS and causes relatively few problems. explore.exe is located in the folder C:\Windows\System32.

 Known file sizes on Windows 7/XP are 9,728 bytes (38% of all occurrences), 110,592 bytes and 9 more variants.

 There is no file information.
 Explore.exe is not a Windows core file.
 The software starts when Windows starts (see Registry key: HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Run, HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\RunServices, HKEY_CURRENT_USER\SOFTWARE\Microsoft\Windows\CurrentVersion\Run, HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Winlogon\Shell, C:\Windows\win.ini, HKEY_CURRENT_USER\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Windows\Run, HKEY_USERS\.DEFAULT\Software\Microsoft\Windows\CurrentVersion\Run).
 The explore.exe file is an unknown file in the Windows folder.
 The program is not visible.
 Explore.exe is able to record inputs, monitor applications and hide itself.
 Therefore the technical security rating is 75% dangerous, however also read the users reviews.

 Recommended: Identify explore.exe related errors

 If explore.exe is located in the folder C:\Windows, the security rating is 80% dangerous.
 The file size is 147,456 bytes (30% of all occurrences), 9,728 bytes and 5 more variants.
 The process has no file description.
 It is not a Windows system file.
 The program has no visible window.
 It is an unknown file in the Windows folder.
 The software uses ports to connect to a LAN or the Internet.
 Explore.exe is able to record inputs, hide itself, monitor applications and connect to the Internet.